panhaitao/SoldierNote/EF-study/topic-food.md

 CUSTOMER: A cup of coffee, please.
 WAITER: And would you like to order  dessert  now?
 CUSTOMER: No, I'll wait, thank you

+Could I have the bill, please?	请把账单给我好吗？

+We're ready for our check. 	我们可以付账了。

+如果不确定餐馆是否接受信用卡，你可以询问。

+Do you take credit cards?  	你们接受信用卡付款吗？

+当您讨论 tip*时，用动词leave**。

+A: How much should we leave for a tip?
+B: I think 15% is good. 	小费我们应该给多少？
+我觉得 15% 就可以了。

+A: Did you leave a tip?
+B: I left 20 percent.
+Everything was excellent!	你给小费了吗？ 我留了 20% 的小费。各方面都非常棒！

+## 餐具
+* cup
+* plate
+* fork
+* knife
+* fork
+* spoon
+* bowl
+* placemat
+* napkin
+* glass
+* Small bowl
+* chopsticks

+Lesson: Setting the table
+By the end of this lesson, Students will be able to use prepositions and appropriate vocabulary to talk about table settings.

+Vocabulary:

+1 knife
+2 Knives

+1 Fork
+2 Forks

+Lesson: Setting the table
+By the end of this lesson, Students will be able to use prepositions and appropriate vocabulary to talk about table settings.

+Vocabulary:

+1 knife
+2 Knives

+1 Fork
+2 Forks

+Dinnerware: fork, knife, spoon, bowl, placemat, plate, napkin, glass

+Grammar:

+Prepositions of place: on the left of, on the right of, in the corner, in the middle of, around

+Example sentences:

+There are glasses

+We put the glasses to the right of the knives

+Pronunciation:

+Corrections:
+Red - Incorrect
+Green - Correct
+Viki

+I see forks, knives, plates and food

+the knife of the left of the glasses
+The knives are to the left of the glasses

+Napkin is on the plate
+The napkin is on the plate

+the forks are on the right of the plate

+You put forks on the left of the plate.

+You can put it on the right of the plate

+Chen (Arn)

+The bowl are on the table
+The plates are on the table.
+The bowls are on the table.

+The napkin is on the plate

+The napkin is inside of the plate

+You put the napkin to the right of the plate

+Put the forks to the right of the plates

+put the glasses between the knife and forks put the glasses between the knives and forks

+Haitao

+On the table I see there are two glasses and forks

+The glass between the fork and knife
+The glasses are between the forks and knives

+The spoons are on the right of the cup/Small bowl

+You should put the plates under the napkins between the forks and spoons

+The glasses should put in front of the plate.
+You should put the glasses in front of the plates

+In the middle of the table

+Teng (Peter)

+There are glasses forks and knives on the table

+The forks on the right of glasses
+The forks are on the right of the glasses

+The glasses are between the forks and knives

+The placemats are under the forks and knives

+Where do I put the forks?

+Where do I put the spoons?

+Hera

+I can see some knives, forks, plates, and glasses

+We put the plates in the middle of the table

+I put the glasses on the table

+I put the glasses on the right of the knife
+I put the glasses on the right of the knives

+Tonight, the boss is coming to dinner

+Where do I put the napkins